 Grace and Ernest Miller, founding members of the Dude Ranchers’ Association, found a perfect spot for a winter guest ranch operation at what had been the Fresnal Ranch School.
-The idea was to build a winter operation to complement their summer Elkhorn Ranch operation that began in 1922 in the Gallatin Valley of Montana.
+Their aim was to build a winter operation to complement their summer Elkhorn Ranch operation that began in 1922 in the Gallatin Valley of Montana.

 Buildings were refurbished and decorated.
 Desert vegetation was trimmed and shaped to attract birds and open the views.
 Guests returned year after year to create the feeling of extended family that makes a guest ranch experience so warm and inviting.

-Above all, the Miller family continues the tradition of welcoming friends to their home every winter and spring.
+The Miller family continues the tradition of welcoming friends to their home every winter and spring.
 Elkhorn is truly a place where friendly horses and friendly people meet to enjoy beautiful country.